RottingApple/hands-on/session-5/README.md

    ```

 2. Write a recursive query which returns a number and the number in Fibonacci
-   sequence at that position for the first 20 Fibonacci numbers
+   sequence at that position for the first 20 Fibonacci numbers. :coffee::coffee:

    ```
       ------------